Research programmes at The Pirbright Institute only use animals when there are no alternatives.

 Animal sourcing

-All small animal species (e.g. mice, guinea pigs, rabbits) are purchased from approved suppliers.
+All small animal species (e.g. mice, guinea pigs, rabbits) are purchased from a licenced breeding establishment.
+These animals are listed in Schedule 2 of ASPA.

 Animals sourced for use at The Pirbright Institute are subject to health screening programs to ensure animal welfare and health is of the highest standard.